The Battle of Salamanca, 1812

 By 22 July 1812, the two armies were west of Salamanca.
 Skirmishes broke out around two flat-topped hills that dominated the area, known as the Greater and Lesser Arapiles.
 The British occupied the Lesser, while the French had the Greater.

-As the armies continued to move south-west, with Marshal Marmont attempting to block Wellington’s route to Portugal, Wellington’s forces remained hidden behind ridges north east of the Lesser Arapile.
+As the armies continued to move south-west, with Marshal Marmont attempting to block Wellington’s route to Portugal, Wellington’s forces remained hidden behind ridges north-east of the Lesser Arapile.

-Marmont believed he knew his enemy.
-Wellington was a defensive general and would not be attacked on ground not of his own choosing.
 When Marmont noticed dust clouds created by Wellington’s baggage train, he believed his whole army to be in retreat.
 He instantly ordered three divisions to sweep quickly westwards to cut off Wellington’s escape.

 The Battle of Salamanca, 1812